 How CarBridge Works

-- Install the tweak: CarBridge is installed on a jailbroken iPhone.
+- Install CarBridge on a jailbroken iPhone.

-- Enable Apps: Once active, you can select which apps appear on CarPlay.
+- Enable apps to appear on CarPlay.

 Which One Should You Choose?